amitsamsukha/my.cnf/README.md

-Datastrangler.com had a great set of configuration files for almost any type, this website is now offline so I had the files on my computer.
+here you can find mysql configurations for almost any type,

 The files work perfect and are for MySQL 5.x and up.